pandas-dev/pandas/doc/source/user_guide/indexing.rst

     anymore.
     See `this section <https://mathdatasimplified.com/2023/04/20/copy-on-write-mode-in-pandas-2-0/>`__
     for more context.
+    We recommend turning Copy-on-Write on to leverage the improvements with

+    ```
+    pd.options.mode.copy_on_write = True
+    ```

+    even before pandas 3.0 is available.

 When setting values in a pandas object, care must be taken to avoid what is called ``chained indexing``.
 Here is an example.